OpenBMB/IoA/_sources/customize/tool_creation.rst.txt

               description:  your parameters_1 description
               type: string / number / boolean
               enum: ["It's necessary if your parameter is set by Literal type OR specified parameter"]
-            parameters_2: (It's necessary if there are more than 1 parameter in your function)
+            parameters_2:  # It's necessary if there are more than 1 parameter in your function
-              description:  your parameters_1 description
+              description:  your parameters_2 description
               type: string / number / boolean
           required:
           - parameters_1